-Colm O'Neill (IE) Colm is a designer and researcher working in Carlow (IE) Rotterdam (NL) and Brussels.
+Colm O'Neill (IE) Colm works as designer and researcher in Carlow (IE) Rotterdam (NL) and Brussels.
 His work is concerned with mediations of digital literacy through graphical, user and programmatic interfaces.
-The research and practice that result follow the ideals of free and open source development models.
+The research and practice that result follow the ideals of free and open source culture models.

 MA Networked Media from the Piet Zwart Institute in Rotterdam / Graphic Design BA from ENSAV La Cambre Brussels.
 Member of Open Source Publishing.